-Ear plucking involves removing the hairs inside your dog’s ear, allowing better airflow and reducing irritation and ear infection.
+Ear plucking involves removing the hairs inside your dog’s ear, allowing better airflow and reducing irritation and ear infections.

-However, there is evidence that the actual plucking of the hairs causes irritation and problems, so many question the practice overall.
+However, there is evidence that the actual plucking of the hair causes irritation and problems, so many question the practice overall.

 Many vets recommend against it, just as many say it’s OK.
 This becomes the personal preference of the dog owner.